 In this case, having a soundproof office phone booth allows those calls to be peaceful on both ends.
-Not only that, but it projects a more professional impression than a phone call with noise in the background does.
+Not only that, but it projects a more professional impression than a phone call containing excessive background noise.

 It also means that those confidential conversations can be had right away.
-There’s no need to meet in an outside location or wait until out of hours to make the call.
+There’s no need to meet in an outside location or wait until after work hours to make the call.
 Everything can be dealt with as soon as it arises, with no one any the wiser.

 A privacy booth could also be used for personal reasons.
 Although it’s reasonable to hope that work and personal lives can remain separate, this is not always the case.
-Having a corporate quiet room available to take those urgent calls could be a serious help to your employees, especially those having personal problems which they do not wish to discuss.
+Having a corporate quiet room available to take those urgent calls could be a serious boost to your employees, especially those having personal problems which they need to handle in secret.

 Sick days are a bane on productivity.
-They are unplanned and can come at the worst of times which may leave you without a backup when that person is urgently needed.
+They are unplanned and can come at the worst of times, like when that employee is urgently needed.

 That’s why it’s shocking to think how much sickness is increased by the use of an open office plan.
 People in open spaces tend to take an average of 62% more sick days than those who work in private offices.
 This statistic perhaps won’t come as a surprise to those who have experienced for themselves how quickly a bug can seem to fly around the whole office, leaving the workforce temporarily decimated.

-Having a corporate quiet room seems to provide a solution to both of these reasons.
-Workers who aren’t feeling at their best, but are still well enough to get the work done, can simply use the quiet room for the day.
-This prevents the spread of the bacteria so quickly and also ensures that they have a way to do their jobs without risking others.
+Having a corporate quiet room seems to provide a solution for both of these situations.
+Workers who aren’t feeling at their best, but are still well enough to get their work done can simply use the quiet room for the day.

 So far, we have explored three things that might negatively affect productivity.

-- Noise in the office can lead to a lack of concentration and distractions, as well as rising stress levels which prevent concentration further.
+- Noise in the office can lead to a lack of concentration and distractions, as well as rising stress levels which further prevent concentration.

-- An unwillingness to share information in public spaces can lead to stress, difficulty communicating, and confidentiality issues.
+- An unwillingness to share information in public spaces can cause difficulty communicating and confidentiality issues.

 - Sickness can spread easily and lead to more days off for the average office worker.

-The solution to all of these things has been the office phone booth, which allows the removal of distractions, relief of stress, privacy, and less sickness.
+The solution to all of these problems is the office phone booth, which provides the removal of distractions, stress relief, increased privacy and less sickness.

-With a flexible soundproof booth, which can be assembled easily wherever it is needed and provides room for work, your employees can take advantage of the space to increase their productivity.
+With a flexible soundproof boothyour employees can take advantage of the space to increase their productivity.

 How are corporate quiet rooms constructed and what’s included?

-Soundproof booths need to be made to a professional standard.
-It can be very costly and time-consuming to build them yourself, with no guarantee of good results, which is why it is always best to buy the booths pre-made.
+Quiet rooms need to be made to a professional standard.
+It can be very costly and time-consuming to build them yourself, with no guarantee results, which is why it is always best to buy the booths pre-made.

 The materials make a big difference, so premium choices like maple wood and plexi glass are really important.
-These ensure that the space is professional, soundproof, and also has thermal isolation properties so that they can be controlled to a set temperature.
+These ensure that the space is professional, soundproof, and also has thermal isolation properties.

 Each booth comes with an electrical outlet and USB ports, as well as a port to hook up your ethernet cables.
 The power cord connected to the booth runs 15 feet.